2020 Watch: Does Trump have a strategy to win in November?

 THE NARRATIVE

-President Donald Trump insists he’s not losing, but by virtually every objective measure Democrat Joe Biden would defeat the Republican president if the election were held today.
+President Donald Trump insists he’s not losing, but by virtually every objective measure he’s struggling through one of the worst moments of his presidency.
 Trump demoted his campaign manager last week, acknowledging through his actions, if not his words, that things are not moving in the right direction.

 Republican allies have begun to share concern publicly about Trump’s political strategy and his inconsistent leadership, most notably his handling of the coronavirus pandemic.
 Daily infections are exploding, the death rate is ticking up and the economic recovery is in jeopardy.